What Is a Neck Lift?

 - Too much skin

-Newer procedures may let your surgeon make smaller cuts and use an endoscope (a small camera attached to a thin tube) to complete your surgery.
+Newer procedures let your surgeon make smaller cuts and use an endoscope (a small camera attached to a thin tube) to do this surgery.
 Make sure you ask your surgeon for all your options during your consultation.

 You and your surgeon will discuss what type of anesthesia to use, depending on your level of comfort.
-If you want to remain asleep during the procedure, you should request general anesthesia.
+If you want to be asleep during the procedure, you should request general anesthesia.
 Otherwise, your surgeon can use local anesthesia with sedation.
-It's up to you, however, to make that choice.
+It's up to you to make that choice.